 Manage The Water Runoff

 Having a retaining wall in your garden yard will ensure that the flow of rainwater slows down.
-Thus, it helps in maintaining optimum water flow that is essential for lawn care or gardening.
+Thus, it helps in maintaining optimum water flow which is essential for lawn care or gardening.

 Provide Useful Land